 Teachers will contact parents at home or work during the school day if there is an immediate need to discuss a problem involving their child.
 Teachers may communicate in writing or electronically at other times.
 Parent calls to teachers should be made from 8:10-8:35 AM, during specials, or after school.

-Remember that teachers are teaching and if it is an emergency or a change in plans please contact the main office at 319-558-2467
+Remember that teachers are teaching and if it is an emergency or a change in dismissal plans for your child(ren) please contact the main office by 3:00pm at 319-558-2174